QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 See the `quickstart guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options

-The following is an example of
+The following is an example of calling a linear objective with a nonlinear constraint (provided by an external function)

 .. code-block:: julia